NeuroLogic: ILAE Classification

 Clinical Examples

-Examples illustrating the practical application of the 2025 ILAE seizure classification
+Examples illustrating the practical application of the 2025 ILAE seizure classification.
+Abbreviations follow ILAE 2025 Table 1.

 Examples adapted from the 2025 ILAE Classification of Epileptic Seizures